Context: hobby hunting in Switzerland

 The focus is on hunting policy, hunting law, kills, animal suffering, animal rights, enforcement practice, wildlife management and the role of authorities and associations.
 Content is bundled into thematic dossiers so that recurring political initiatives can be classified more quickly.

 Terms shape perception.
-The term predator functionally describes what animals such as the wolf or lynx biologically are, without triggering threat imagery.
-This linguistic precision is central to the debate on predators in Switzerland: wolf, lynx, fox and coexistence.
+The term predator functionally describes what animals such as the wolf or lynx are biologically, without triggering images of threat.
+This linguistic precision is central to the debate about predators in Switzerland: wolf, lynx, fox and coexistence.

 We distinguish between protection status, management instruments and real conflicts.
 Coexistence is a question of planning, prevention, funding and enforcement.
-We analyse which measures have been shown to work and how political decisions come about, for example in dealing with wild animals and livestock farming.
+We analyse which measures demonstrably work and how political decisions come about, for instance in dealing with wild animals and livestock farming.

 Is this a news site or a dossier project?

 Both.
-Alongside current articles, we are building up long-term knowledge collections.
-Dossiers provide a structured entry point and help to identify and contextualise recurring arguments in hunting policy more quickly.
+Alongside current articles, we build up long-term collections of knowledge.
+Dossiers provide a structured entry point and help to identify and classify recurring arguments in hunting policy more quickly.

 How do you ensure transparency?

-We cite sources, link to original documents, and separate opinion from verifiable statements.
-Where the evidence base on hunting studies is only of limited reliability, we say so openly.
-Particularly when it comes to kills, population figures or reports of damage, context is crucial in order to avoid misinterpretation.
+We cite sources, link to original documents and separate opinion from verifiable statements.
+When the body of research on hobby hunting is only of limited reliability, we say so openly.
+Particularly when it comes to kills, population figures or damage reports, context is crucial to avoid misinterpretation.

-For the public, the media and politics, it offers orientation on a complex and emotionally charged topic.
-Use current articles to put events into context, and open the dossiers for the wider picture.
+For the public, the media and politics, it offers orientation in a complex, emotionally charged topic.
+Use current articles to put events into context and open the dossiers for the wider picture.
 For political debates, we provide vetted sources and argumentation aids, such as template texts for motions in cantonal parliaments.